sensel/morph-docs/docs/morph.md

 The Piano overlay sends MIDI data on Channel 1 from the Morph to your device so you can play software synths and samplers.
 By default, the Piano sends notes on MIDI channel 1 and the default octave starts at note 36 (C3).
 You can transpose up and down two octaves with the arrow keys.
 Additionally, you can create vibrato by moving your fingers side-to-side, bending the note.

+The play, stop, and record buttons send MIDI Machine Control (MMC) commands to enable those features.
+Some software products, such as Ableton Live, do not recognize MMC, so they will seem to not work in those cases.

 ### Drums
 ![Sensel Morph drum overlay callouts](img/overlay_drums_callouts.jpg)

 The Drum overlay sends notes on MIDI Channel 10.
 The Default notes start at 36 (C3).
 The arrow keys transpose all notes up or down 16 semitones to better work with many software drum machines, which work in banks of 16 notes.

+The play, stop, and record buttons send MIDI Machine Control (MMC) commands to enable those features.
+Some software products, such as Ableton Live, do not recognize MMC, so they will seem to not work in those cases.

 ### Producer
 ![Sensel Morph producer overlay callouts](img/overlay_producer_callouts.jpg)

 The 16 Pad grid sends on MIDI Channel 2, the controls send on MIDI Channel 2, the "piano keys" send on MIDI Channel 3.

+The play, stop, and record buttons send MIDI Machine Control (MMC) commands to enable those features.
+Some software products, such as Ableton Live, do not recognize MMC, so they will seem to not work in those cases.

 ### Gaming
 ![Sensel Morph gaming overlay callouts](img/overlay_gaming_callouts.jpg)